kumikill/styleguide/cplusplus.md

 Use C++ headers instead of C headers, for example use ctime instead of time.h.

+### Include Guards

+Prefer using `#pragma once`.
+All modern compilers worth using support it somehow.

 ### Using Namespace

 Do not use `using namespace std;` anywhere.
 This can cause issues when using libraries with conflicted type names.
 Prefer prefixing with std::.